jasonbayton/11ty/_src/blog/2025/10/device-trust-android-enterprise.md

 Following on from the [APK support](/blog/2025/08/amapi-apk-deployment/) work I did some time back, I turned once again to my kitchen sink of an application: [MANAGED INFO](/projects/splash/mi).
 In this case it made sense to revisit as I _already_ provide device information as part of the support tools it offers out of the box.

-For this particular project, I opted to initially spin up a Managed Device Dashboard so it only enables when MANAGED INFO is EMM-configured, it sits alongside APK, location services,.
+For this particular project, I opted to initially spin up a Managed Device Dashboard that only shows when MANAGED INFO is EMM-configured, it combines APK, location services, and now a device status screen.
 This clearly defeats the purpose of Device Trust - I'm aware - though once it's at a point I'm happy to provide it as part of the existing card configuration system, it will become generally available for unmanaged devices, without the need for any elaborate access measures.

 There were a few preparatory requirements to get things going.

-First, I had already integrated the AMAPI SDK to enable APK deployment, I bumped it up to 1.7.0-rc01 to include all of the latest signals, including business information to help identify AMAPI-based EMMs.
+First, I had already integrated the AMAPI SDK to enable APK deployment, I bumped it up to `1.7.0-rc01` to include all of the latest signals, including business information to help identify AMAPI-based EMMs.

 Next, I had to add new permissions for Device Trust to fetch network information and password complexity in use: